xiaojin-wang/fake_news_detection/readme.md

 # Readme.md

-This is the description of the project code of Group 17 for CS5344.
+This is the description of the project code of CS5344.

 ## Data Source